hylimo/hylimo/website/docs/sequence.md

 - 2: the callback function of this participant
 - `keywords`: the keywords of the participant
 - `below`: the optional participant below which this participant should be placed.
 If set, this participant will have the same x coordinate as the given value and the y coordinate of the current position
 - `at`: the absolute y position where to create the participant.
-If set, takes priority over 'after'
+If set, takes priority over `after`
 - `after`: the relative y offset from the current position.
-Only used if 'at' is not set
+Only used if `at` is not set
 - `margin`: horizontal margin between this and the previous participant.
 Defaults to `participantMargin`

 **returns**: The created participant